How To Open A Dispensary In North Carolina

 Upon recommendation of the Department of Health and Human Services, the Commission holds the authority to grant license applications for medical cannabis suppliers.
-The Commission would issue ten medical cannabis supplier licenses to businesses that may each operate up to four dispensaries according to the proposed rules and regulations.
+The Commission would issue ten medical supplier licenses to marijuana businesses that may each operate up to four dispensaries according to the proposed rules and regulations.

 In addition, the Department would set criteria for and authorize up to five independent testing laboratories under the terms of the bill.

 Advocates are keeping their fingers crossed that marijuana laws will be relaxed at the state level.
 Lawmakers in North Carolina have filed legislation to make it legal for adults to use marijuana.
 Adults would be permitted to possess up to two ounces of marijuana and 15 grams of concentrates and cultivate up to six marijuana plants for personal use under HB 576, HB 617, and SB 646.

 The bills set requirements and procedures for how cannabis businesses must be registered and licensed and how they can run.
 Additionally, the provisions would permit automatic expungement of prior convictions for any crimes deemed lawful by this bill.
 It would establish an Office of Social Equity to encourage involvement by persons from groups that have historically been disproportionately disadvantaged by marijuana prohibition to benefit those communities.